SolidLabResearch/solid-identity-manager/showcase-app/test-cases.md

   - Switch to the other profile.
   - Verify that the active session is invalidated.

-### 8. When an active profile is authenticated, the app display a message that the user is logged in
+### 8. When an active profile is authenticated, the app displays a message that the user is logged in

 - **Description**: Tests if the authenticated state is correctly displayed
 - **Test Steps**: